 Tachyphylaxis describes a rapid decrease in response to repeated doses of a drug over a short period of time.4 This is similar to rapid tolerance.
 One study by Buchborn and colleagues investigated the tolerance and tachyphylactic effects of 25CN-NBOH* on the head twitch response (HTR) in mice.
 They applied the drug twice at 1 and 1.5-hour intervals and found a rapid loss of responsiveness to the second injection, which is thought to be attributed to cellular signaling mechanisms.5 This is comparable to other studies with DOI**, where HTR frequency decreased following repeated injections between 2-8 hours.6

-The Neuroscience Behind These Effects
+The Neuroscience Behind Tachyphylaxis and Tolerance

 These phenomena are common with many pharmacological classes of compounds.
-The development of this rapid tolerance and tachyphylaxis is thought to be due to changes in the receptors these compounds activate.7,8 In the case of psychedelics, it’s the serotonin 2A receptor (5-HT2AR).
+The development of this rapid tolerance and tachyphylaxis is thought to be due to changes in the receptors that compounds activate.7,8 In the case of psychedelics, it’s the serotonin 2A receptor (5-HT2AR).

 Internalization, down-regulation, and desensitization are all ways these receptors are altered to produce less of an effect.
 Desensitization involves phosphorylation of the 5-HT2ARs at a specific area that diminishes evoked responses and typically happens within milliseconds to minutes of drug exposure.9,10 This makes it so the receptor can’t keep producing a signal with more agonist exposure.
 Internalization and down-regulation occur after a longer exposure to the agonist.
 Internalization is when a receptor is taken from the surface of the cell via a process called endocytosis.
 Following internalization, the receptor is either recycled back into the cell surface for activation or is degraded and no longer active.
 The down-regulation of receptors is when the total number of receptors decreases due to that degradation.
 The changes in the receptors alter the ability of psychedelics to activate the 5-HT2AR to exert their effects